-Recently there was a very interesting discussion in Millionaire Single Mom closed Facebook group that addressed the challenges of dating men whose first wives were full-time stay-at-home wives.
+Recently there was a very interesting discussion in my Millionaire Single Mom closed Facebook group (join us!) that addressed the challenges of dating men whose first wives were full-time stay-at-home wives.
 A number of women refuse.
 Reasons include:

 Men whose only example of a long-term romantic partner is someone who cared for the daily minutiae of running a home and family is incapable of overseeing the basics of life, and will treat any future partners like, well, wives: